Esophageal Dilation Procedure in NYC

 - Most blockages are successfully treated with one procedure

-If you are suffering from esophageal stricture and believe you may benefit from esophageal dilation, the first step is to consult with a skilled NYC gastroenterologist.
-Gramercy Park Digestive Disease Center (GPDDC) is home to top board-certified gastroenterology physicians, with extensive background in treating esophageal stricture with dilation.
-Call (212) 979-3237 or use the form on this page to learn more about our esophageal dilation procedure.
+At Gramercy Park Digestive Disease Center (GPDDC), our gastroenterologists have extensive experience in esophageal dilation treatment.
+If you are suffering from esophageal stricture and believe you may benefit from esophagus dilation, the first step is to consult with a skilled NYC gastroenterologist.
+Our practice is home to experienced and professional board-certified gastroenterology physicians, with extensive background in treating esophageal stricture with dilation.
+Call (212) 979-3237 or contact us online to schedule your appointment, and we will get back to you as soon as possible.